Coaches & Mentors Corner

 Why this page exists.

 Loudoun Robotics is a parent-founded nonprofit, but our mission isn't to grow our own teams — it's to make sure every kid in Loudoun County who wants to do robotics can.
 That means supporting every coach and every mentor in the county, not just the ones connected to our teams.
+This is also the playbook we use internally — what's good enough for an LR-run team is good enough to publish.

 Coaches vs. Mentors — both matter.